 This is definitely an industry where it pays to be two – or even ten – steps ahead when it comes to changing trends, algorithms, etc. Once again, it’s worth it to hone your skills, and there are a ton of resources out there for doing so.

 Do you love Pinterest, for example?
-Gina and her BFF, Kristin have a whole course that teaches you how to become a Pinterest VA.
+Kristin has a whole course that teaches you how to become a Pinterest VA.

 Like the other specialties, you can choose to work as a freelancer, employee or home-based business owner, whichever suits your needs and desires when it comes to creating income from home.